 MPL Cheek Augmentation

 Procedure Aesthetic plastic surgery to the cheeks is also called malarplasty.
-Cheek fullness can be improved with implants, fillers or fat transfer (=lipofilling / liposculpture / liposculpting / lipoplasty / lipomodelling).
+Cheek fullness can be improved with implants, fillers, fat transfer or a midface lift.
 If the bite is affected, a dental opinion should be sought prior to aesthetic correction.
 Implant surgery involves cuts inside your upper lips opposite the first premolar teeth and insertion of implants on top of your cheek bone.
 The cut is closed using dissolving sutures.
-I use hyaluronic acid-based fillers which are biocompatible and get absorbed within 6-18 months Fat transfer involves fat aspiration from thigh or abdominal area and injection into the cheeks.
-Approximately 50% of the fat remains at 4 months, so top-ups are often needed to achieve the final results.
+I use hyaluronic acid-based fillers which are biocompatible and get absorbed within 6-18 months.
+Fat transfer involves fat aspiration from thigh, abdomen or flanks and injection into the cheeks.
+Approximately 30-50% of the fat remains at 4 months, so top-ups are often needed to achieve the final results.
+A midface lift is performed through cuts underneath the lower lid margin, the hairbearing temple, inside the mouth and the upper lid crease.
+The fat tissue is freed from the cheekbone and fixed with sutures higher up.
 I do not use drains routinely.
 The wounds are repaired with sutures under the skin which do not require removal and dissolve within four months.
 Soft food and mouth wash are advisable for one week.

 Operation time 1.5 hours

-Anaesthesia General for implants, Local for fillers and fat transfer
+Anaesthesia General for implants and midface lift, Local for fillers and fat transfer.

 Hospital Stay Day Surgery